 As an avid soccer player, Steven captains the “Mennos in Black” soccer team.
 Steven and his wife Jessica live in downtown Kitchener.

 John believes the research—the single most important factor in reducing the impact of poverty is affordable, stable housing.
 He wants to be a part of that process in Waterloo Region.

 John joined the MennoHomes Board in 2017.
-In 2016, John sold his business entering into early retirement which has provided time and energy for more volunteer activities such as joining the MennoHomes board.
+In 2016, John sold his business entering into early retirement which, provided time and energy for more volunteer activities such as joining the MennoHomes board.

 John has extensive experience at the Board level: 10 years on the Better Business Bureau, 3 years on the Condominium board where he lives in Kitchener, 6 years on the executive of a trade association and 3 years with the leadership team at his local church.

-These board positions, business experience, and life lessons have taught John that goals can be achieved best through partnerships when like-minded people and organizations come together and join forces.
+These board positions, business experience, and life lessons have taught John that goals are achieved best through partnerships when like-minded people and organizations come together and join forces.